Skip to main content

 • Flexible toolkit for building LLM applications

-• provides abstractions for prompts, tools, memory
+• provides abstractions for prompts, tools, memory, and a create_agent entry point

 • code-first with extensive integrations.